WeblateOrg/weblate/docs/admin/install.rst

         . /tmp/weblate/bin/activate

-4. Install Weblate including all dependencies, you can also use pip to install optional dependecies:
+4. Install Weblate including all dependencies, you can also use pip to install optional dependencies:

    .. code-block:: sh

         pip install Weblate
         # Optional deps
         pip install pytz python-bidi PyYAML pyuca

 5. Create your settings (in our example it would be in :file:`/tmp/weblate/lib/python2.7/site-packages/weblate/settings.py` based on the :file:`settings_example.py` in same directory).
 6. You can now run Weblate commands using :command:`weblate` command, see :ref:`manage`.
 7. To run webserver, use the wsgi wrapper installed with Weblate (in our case it is :file:`/tmp/weblate/lib/python2.7/site-packages/weblate/wsgi.py`).
    Don't forget to set Python search path to your virtualenv as well (for example using ``virtualenv = /tmp/weblate`` in uwsgi).

 .. _install-git: